Job loss and layoff measures are frequently referred to as worker dislocation or displacement data.

 Job Displacement and the Duration of Joblessness: The Role of Spatial Mismatch

-This research paper presents a new approach to measuring mismatch in the labor market with a person-specific job accessibility measure, as well as demographic and neighborhood characteristics.
+The National Bureau of Economic Research (NBER) issued a paper presenting a new approach to measuring mismatch in the labor market with a person-specific job accessibility measure, as well as demographic and neighborhood characteristics.

 The findings show that better job accessibility significantly decreases the duration of joblessness among lower-paid displaced workers, although some special populations are more sensitive to availability of accessible job opportunities than others.